Information disclosure Gateways with other government departments: UK Border Agency: UK Borders Act 2007 (immigration, asylum and nationality matters)

 Disclosures should be made on a case-by-case basis.
 When requesting information about an individual(s) or business(es), the request must contain details of the investigation or purpose to which it relates and the specific details required from HMRC- e.g. current address, details of income etc.

 HMRC will only participate in bulk data matching exercises where it has been agreed that doing so is proportionate and in line with the statutory provisions permitting disclosure, e.g. for the prevention of benefit fraud.

 A request should indicate the protective marking appropriate, taking account of the sensitivity of the information provided in support of that request.

-UKBA and HMRC may become involved in joint operations or exercises, some of which may include other departments such as DWP.
-When such operations are planned, HMRC officers involved must contact the Gateway Exchange Team (GET) London (This content has been withheld because of exemptions in the Freedom of Information Act 2000) to obtain prior permission to disclose to UKBA directly (in “real time”) for the purposes of the operation.
+UKBF and HMRC may become involved in joint operations or exercises, some of which may include other departments such as DWP.
+When such operations are planned, HMRC officers involved must contact (This content has been withheld because of exemptions in the Freedom of Information Act 2000) to obtain prior permission to disclose to UKBF directly (in “real time”) for the purposes of the operation.
 HMRC officers must keep a record of the disclosure made during the course of the operation.
-At the end of the operation, officers must send a report to GET London detailing the number of disclosures made.
+At the end of the operation, officers must send a report to NCU London detailing the number of disclosures made.
 Those records must be retained locally for 3 years.

 Indirect tax and other HMRC information

 Disclosure of indirect tax and other HMRC information is not covered by the process set out in the MoU and may be made directly to UKBF where there is relevant lawful authority to do so.

 Legislation which allows disclosure